ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 |    label2     | [ ]                        |
 |   imageView   | [ ]                        |

-With the ability to get subviews in hand, we can add to "Snippet 2" in a manner similar to a tradition DFS implementation:
+With the ability to get subviews we can update our original `recursiveDescription` implementation to match a traditional DFS implementation as:

-*Snippet 3. recursiveDescriptionHelper implementation*

 {% highlight swift %}
-func recursiveDescription() -> String {
+// The extension UIView code is present but omitted for simplicity func recursiveDescription() -> String {
+    // 1
     guard !subviews.isEmpty else {
         return description
     }

-    // 1
+    // 2
     var text: String = description
-    // 2
-    for subview in subviews {
     // 3
-        text += subview.recursiveDescription()
+    for view in subviews {
+        // 4
+        text.append(view.recursiveDescription())
     }

-    // 4
+    // 5
     return text
 }
 {% endhighlight %}

+1. Assert that this view has subviews by checking if its subviews array is empty.
+    - `guard` is a Swift feature that acts like an assertion.
+If the assertion fails then it enters the `else` block.
-1. Initializes a local variable `text` with the description of the current view we're at.
+2. Initializes a local variable `text` with the description of the current view we're at.
-2. Iterates through each of the views in `subviews` denoting each as `subview` (singular).
+3. Iterates through each of the views in `subviews` denoting each as `view` (singular).
-3. Appends the results of calling `recursiveDescription()` on each `subview` to `text`.
+4. Appends the results of calling `recursiveDescription()` on each `view` to `text`.
-  - Since a view cannot have its parent as a subview, we don't need to check if we've visited this view already.
+  - Since a view cannot have its parent as a subview, we don't need to check if we've visited it already.
-  - However, a typical DFS implementation will perform this check.
-4. Returns the final version `text` to be used by the caller.
+5. Returns the final version `text` to be used by the caller.

-This will yield us a result that looks very similar to below:
+This will yield us a result that looks very similar to:

 ```
 <UIView: 0x7fa2db70ebe0; [...]><UIScrollView: 0x7fa2de80d000; [...]><UILabel: 0x7fa2db400b60; [...]><UILabel: 0x7fa2db706520; [...]><UITableView: 0x7fa2dd047c00; [...]><UIImageView: 0x7fa2db70d1e0; frame = (0 0; 0 0); [...]>